JLPT N5 Grammar Points

-Beginners should start here.
+Beginners can start here.
 I will show you all of the Japanese sounds that you will need to know including vowels and consonants.

 In this grammar lesson, I will show you how to say things like “this”, “that” and “which” in Japanese.
 We will accomplish this by using a special series: ko (こ), so (そ), a (あ), do (ど).
 We often refer to this as the “KSAD pattern” when we talk about Japanese grammar.
 To learn more about the KSAD pattern and how we use it as a valuable learning tool, begin this grammar lesson!